lucjankonopka/sql_shop_database/README.md

 ## Analysis

-The documentation of the process is included in the file [*shop.ipynb*](https://github.com/lucjankonopka/sql_shop_database/blob/main/shop.ipynb).
+The documentation of the data analysis process is included in the file [*shop.ipynb*](https://github.com/lucjankonopka/sql_shop_database/blob/main/shop.ipynb).

 ## Summary